 Table of Contents:

-The first of our revenue management tips involves creating a revenue management culture within your organization, but what does this mean?
+The first of our revenue management tips involves creating a revenue management culture within your organization.
+What does this mean?
 Essentially, it means that revenue management should not be left entirely to the major decision-makers; it is something everyone should be aware of.

 By creating an awareness of revenue management and why it is important to your hotel, you can encourage positive behaviors from all staff members.
 If they realize why it is necessary, they are more likely to take care when recording data and more likely to utilize that data to make good, knowledge-based decisions.